Road Trip Car Rental: Is it Better to Rent a Car or Drive Your Own?

 Cheers… happy renting!

-25. Avatar Bible Money Matters says:
+25. Bible Money Matters says:

 As you said, stay away from airports (if it’s convenient) – and if you’re a bit more flexible you can save a ton of money by using hotwire to rent a car – we saved a couple hundred dollars over normal rental agency costs just by being flexible about which rental agency we used.